orchidhq/Orchid/docs/src/orchid/resources/wiki/learn/tutorials/how-to-blog.md

 #### Post Archive

 Now, while it is nice to show the most recent posts on your site's homepage, if you've got more than a couple posts you simply can't show a complete archive on the homepage.
-Instead, we can use the OrchidTaxonomies plugin to generate proper archives.
+Instead, we can use the orchid-archives-feature plugin to generate proper archives.

 Orchid is designed around a concept of "collections" of pages.
 When we set up the blog posts, Orchid also created a